lingliw/panTool/padocTool/input/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 <properties
-	pageTitle="Create a Web App in Azure Websites using the Azure SDK for Java" description="Learn how to create a Web App on Azure Websites programmatically using the Azure SDK for Java." tags="azure-classic-portal"
+	pageTitle="Create a Web App in Azure App Service using the Azure SDK for Java" description="Learn how to create a Web App on Azure App Service programmatically using the Azure SDK for Java." tags="azure-classic-portal"
 	services="app-service\web"
 	documentationCenter="Java"